t-elston/neuropixel_preprocessing/README.md

 # neuropixel_preprocessing: spike-sorting, event extraction, synchronization

-I provide a set of jupyter notebooks which implement spike sorting and basic post-sorting data alignment procedures.
+Here are a set of jupyter notebooks which implement spike sorting and basic post-sorting data alignment procedures.

 ## Automated spike-sorting and unit curation

 The first notenook is `npx_spike_sorting_pipeline.ipynb` - this makes use of [Spike Interface](https://spikeinterface.readthedocs.io/en/latest/) to clean your datastreams, run [Kilosort 3](https://github.com/MouseLand/Kilosort), and compute quality metrics for each of the putative units identified by Kilosort.
 To use this notebook straight out of the box, you'll need to have Kilosort 3 (and [Matlab](https://www.mathworks.com/products/matlab.html)) installed on your computer.
 This pipeline is optimized for recordings made with [SpikeGLX](https://billkarsh.github.io/SpikeGLX/) where each probe has its own folder.

-If you've used got everything set up as described above, all you need to do the run the notebook is modify a few path variables in the third code cell.
+If you've got everything set up as described above, all you need to do the run the notebook is modify a few path variables in the third code cell.
 Specifically:
 - `base_folder`: path to the folder containing your recording data (the one that has the imec0 and imec1 sub-directories in it).
 - `kilosort3_path`: path to the folder containing Kilosort 3